Elixir Studios: Blue Vault

 A real-time strategy game developed by Elixir Studios that was previewed in 2004.
 Little information is available about the gameplay, but it was expected to feature tactical combat and futuristic themes before its cancellation.

 Republic Dawn: The Chronicles of the Seven

 Intended as a massively multiplayer online strategy game set in the same universe as Republic: The Revolution.
 The project was ambitious, aiming to create a persistent online world where players could influence the fate of entire civilizations.

 Republic: The Revolution 2

 A proposed sequel to Republic: The Revolution that was planned for the Xbox console.
 Development did not progress far before it was cancelled, likely due to the commercial performance of the original game.

 Evil Genius 2 (cancelled version)

 This version of Evil Genius 2 was initially planned by Elixir Studios following the success of the original.
 However, it was cancelled when the studio shut down in 2005.
 The rights to the franchise were later acquired by Rebellion Developments, who released a new version of Evil Genius 2 in 2021.

+Dreams

+A competitor to The Sims was in development at Elixir Studios for Microsoft, described as being "about making relationships with the characters."
+It was ultimately cancelled as Microsoft did not believe they could compete with The Sims 2.